rakesh-karia-dev/rakesh-karia-dev.github.io/docs/_posts/2022-01-10-supporting-a-wordpress-site.markdown

 - If I make changes to my local site, how do I then get those changes into the production site?
 Is there a publish mechanism?
 - What about changes to the data?
 How do I deal with a development **MySQL** database which is different from the production one?

-This post charts my five day journey to answer just the first of these questions.
-I start as a **WordPress** noob and end a **WordPress** noob, albeit one who managed to derive an answer to the question (that worked for me).
+This post charts my five day journey to answer some of these questions.
+I start as a **WordPress** noob and end a **WordPress** noob, albeit one who managed to make a bit more sense of how to develop with WordPress (in a way that worked for me).

 ### So what makes this tick?